David Pollack: Professional career

-NFL career and injury

 In his rookie season of 2005, Pollack was a reserve until the Bengals' sixth game, when he became a starter at linebacker.
 He missed two games due to a sprained knee.
 However, he still ranked second on the team with 4.5 sacks on the season, and posted 22 tackles and six assists for a total of 28.

 In his second NFL season, 2006, he started the Bengals' first game.
-On September 17, 2006, in game against in-state rival Cleveland Browns, Pollack suffered what was later determined to be a broken sixth cervical vertebrae on a first quarter tackle on running back Reuben Droughns.
+On September 17, 2006, in game against in-state rival Cleveland Browns, Pollack suffered what was later determined to be a broken sixth cervical vertebrae during a tackle in the first quarter.
 He reportedly suffered no paralysis, but was taken off the field on a stretcher and underwent surgery to fuse two vertebrae, and was required to wear a halo brace for three months.
 Pollack's injury was determined to be a possible career-ending one.
 However, on January 7, 2007, ESPN reported that Pollack would be able to resume his career as long as the rehabilitation process went as planned.
 On July 11, 2007, it was announced that Pollack would not play at all during the 2007 season as his recovery continued.

 On April 22, 2008, Bengals head coach Marvin Lewis announced that Pollack was "not completely comfortable where he [was] medically" and that he would retire.

-Career after football
+Post-football career

 Pollack's new company, FanBan, manufactures sports banners that feature sports photographs and college football team logos.
 FanBan events have raised $4,321 for the YMCA scholarships that help underprivileged kids participate in YMCA programs as of February 10, 2008.

 On September 9, 2008, Pollack began a new career as an afternoon sports talk host on Atlanta's 790 The Zone.
 Also in 2008, Pollack began studio work for CBS's college football coverage.
 In 2009, Pollack joined ESPN as a college football analyst.

 In fall 2011, he became part of ESPN's College GameDay and a host on the Palmer and Pollack show.

 In summer 2012, it was announced that Pollack would join Rece Davis, Jesse Palmer, and Samantha Ponder on ESPN's Thursday Night Football, replacing Craig James.

 In October 2013, he received harsh criticism for his public comments that women should not be allowed to serve on the College Football Playoff selection committee because they had not played the game.

 On March 11, 2020, Pollack was announced as one of the newest members of the College Football Hall of Fame.
 He was announced live on air by his College Gameday colleague, Rece Davis.

+On June 30, 2023, Pollack was laid off by ESPN.

 Personal life

 Pollack is a Christian.
-Pollack is married to Lindsey Pollack.
-They have one son and one daughter.
+Pollack is married with one son and one daughter.